First positronium imaging using $^{44}$Sc with the J-PET scanner: a case study on the NEMA-Image Quality phantom: Results

 Next, the reconstructed $2\gamma_a + \gamma_p$ image using CASToR is shown in Fig.\ref{image}(C), demonstrating the effectiveness of the selection criteria.
 The line profile along the 17~mm and 37~mm diameter spheres [Fig.\ref{image}(B)] shows that events from $^{18}\text{F}$ are significantly reduced, as $^{18}\text{F}$ releases almost no prompt gammas associated with positron emission.
 The remaining $^{18}\text{F}$ events could be attributed to the possibility of detecting a prompt gamma from $^{44}\text{Sc}$ while registering two annihilation photons from $^{18}\text{F}$ within the 20~ns event time window, which introduces false $2\gamma_a + \gamma_p$ events in $^{18}\text{F}$, primarily contributing to the background.

-Furthermore, the obtained annihilation position ($\vec{r_a}$) [Eq. \ref{eq:posRecoFormula}] is shown in Fig. \ref{image}(D).
+Furthermore, the annihilation position ($\vec{r}_a$) for $2\gamma_a + \gamma_p$ events, obtained using two 511 keV photons (Eq.~\ref{eq:posRecoFormula}), is presented in Figure~\ref{image}(D).
 The image clearly shows high counts in the spheres measuring 22~mm, 28~mm, and 37~mm in diameter, which were filled with $^{44}$Sc.
 The positron lifetime ($\Delta T$) values for each sphere were extracted by defining regions of interest (ROIs) within the different spheres, as shown in Fig. \ref{Result}(A), and were plotted using a bin width of 100 ps.

 The body and spheres in the NEMA-IQ phantom are made of PMMA (polymethyl methacrylate), and the oPs lifetime in PMMA ranges from approximately 1.7 ns to 1.9 ns, depending on the temperature (20$^\circ$C to 60$^\circ$C) \cite{PMMAortho}.
 This range is comparable to the oPs lifetime in water, which is approximately 1.839 $\pm$~0.015~ns at 20$^\circ$C \cite{waterortho1}.
 Therefore, the contributions of oPs lifetime in water and PMMA were combined as a single component in the fitting procedure.